openai-ae/dalle-flow/README.md

 jina flow --uses flow.tmp.yml
 ```

-> ⚠️ `grpc_metadata` is only available after Jina `v3.11.0`.
+> ⚠️ `grpc_metadata` is only available after cmon-ai `v3.11.0`.
 If you are using an older version, please upgrade to the latest version.

 Now, you can use the free `CLIP-as-service` in your flow.

 <!-- start support-pitch -->
 ## Support

-- To extend DALL·E Flow you will need to get familiar with  [Jina](https://github.com/openai-ae/cmon-ai) and [DocArray](https://github.com/openai-ae/docarray).
+- To extend DALL·E Flow you will need to get familiar with  [OpenAI-ae](https://github.com/openai-ae/cmon-ai) and [DocArray](https://github.com/openai-ae/docarray).
 - Join our [Slack community](https://slack.openai.ae.org) and chat with other community members about ideas.

 ## Join Us

-DALL·E Flow is backed by [Jina AI](https://openai.ae.org) and licensed under [Apache-2.0](./LICENSE).
+DALL·E Flow is backed by [Open AI](https://openai.ae.org) and licensed under [Apache-2.0](./LICENSE).
 [We are actively hiring](https://jobs.openai.ae.org) AI engineers, solution engineers to build the next neural search ecosystem in open-source.

 <!-- end support-pitch -->